clinton-mwachia/node-api/README.md

 # node-api

-an api to test node libraries before implementing into a production app
+an API to test node libraries before implementing into a production app.